TariqullslamHridoy/Subdisco.finder/README.md

-# Subdisco
+# Subdisco finder
-Subdisco is a tool designed in java and uses OSINT in order to enumerate subdomains of websites.
+Subdisco  finder is a tool designed in java and uses OSINT in order to enumerate subdomains of websites.
 It helps pen-testers in collecting and gathering subdomains for a domain which is their target

 Features: